Fire Retardant

 Corkscrew Willow Salix matsudana torulosa

-An upright cool, green Willow in summer which reveals bizarrely twisting branches in winter; prized for floral arrangements.
-Up to 12m.
+Up to 12m.* An upright cool, green Willow in summer which reveals bizarrely twisting branches in winter; prized for floral arrangements.
+Same cultural requirement as any Willow.
+See more →

 Swamp Cypress